rust-lang/rfcs/text/0000-pointer-match.md

     // Actually safe!
     let Foo { field: Enum::A(raw mut x), } = foo;

-    // Write itself not safe, as we write to a pointer. unsafe { ptr::write_unaligned(x, 0) };
+    // Write itself not safe, as we write to a pointer :/ unsafe { ptr::write_unaligned(x, 0) };
 }
 ```

-The new pattern forms a new kind of field binding, and should be inserted into
+The new pattern `raw (const|mut) identifier` forms a new kind of field binding,
-the grammar as an option for identifier and StructPatternField, next to
+and should be inserted into the grammar as an option for identifier and
-`id: pattern`, `tuple_index: pattern`, `ref? mut? identifier`.
-Pointer pattern
+StructPatternField, next to `id: pattern`, `tuple_index: pattern`, `ref? mut?
-uses the obvious `*pattern` and is only allowed in unsafe blocks.
+identifier`.
+Pointer pattern uses the obvious `*pattern` and is only allowed in
+unsafe blocks.

 Allowed [patterns](https://doc.rust-lang.org/reference/patterns.html) within
 pointer patterns (and thus in the sugar of pointer binding mode) are: wildcard
 patttern, path patterns that don't refer to enum variants or constants, struct
 patterns, tuple patterns, fixed size array patterns, where the last three are
 only not allowed to bind their fields with the new pointer pattern and with
 `..`, potentially also with `ref mut? identifier`, but not `mut? identifier`.
 Some further notes on (dis-)allowed patterns:

 * The restrictions don't apply to matching the pointer value itself, as that